 To help boost your career, you may choose to become a certified professional by pursuing a recognized designation - used to prove your qualification in performing a job or task.
 The courses that you'll take through the Computing and Financial Management (CFM) program will help to prepare you for a Chartered Financial Analyst (CFA) designation but there are many other professional certifications that you may decide to pursue.

-A CFA designation is a professional credential that is recognized world-wide and is administrated by the CFA Institute.
-It is the highest distinction available to a professional working the field of investment management.
+A CFA designation is a professional credential that is recognized worldwide and is administrated by the CFA Institute.
+It is the highest distinction available to a professional working in the field of investment management.

 CFM is a member of the CFA University Affiliation Program, which means that its curriculum is endorsed by the Institute in helping to prepare you to write the CFA designation exams (known as CFA Level 1, 2 and 3).
 The CFA designation is a self-study, graduate-level program, but many of your required upper year courses from your CFM studies will help to prepare you for the CFA Level 1 Exam, including: